 Students begin their first year with an examination of modernism and modernity in the four liberal arts courses.
 This focus grounds students in the known and visible world before the second year's approach to the historical, artistic and intellectual origins of modernity.

 Honors study is augmented by public and private lectures, museum visits and events at artists' studios and theaters; the third-year art history and science colloquium (the latter offered in conjunction with the American Museum of Natural History) and a spring recess trip abroad in the third year.
 Completion of the first two years of the program fulfills the majority of humanities and sciences and art history requirements.

-Applicants interested in applying to the Honors Program should submit the Honors Program Application by March 1, 2014.
+Applicants interested in the Honors Program should submit the Honors Program Application by February 15, 2016.